If you’re worried about whether you actually have what it takes to start an online store, this guide is for you.

 Many hosts offer a free SSL that’s great for blogs that collect emails and such.
 But an ecommerce website would really benefit from enhanced protection.

 If you’re self-hosting, consider getting a paid certificate from SSL.com or Sectigo (formerly Comodo).
-These are two of the most well-respected SSL providers for ecommerce stores, and they’ll offer the best protection.
+These are the most well-respected SSL providers for eCommerce stores, and they’ll offer the best protection.

 #3 Memorable URLs

 We touched on this a bit in chapter 1.
 If you missed it, go back and read the bit about choosing a company name.